 Myoporum Thrips

 We are managing severe infestations in several Bay area communities.
-If infestations are detected early and treatment timing can be implemented before damage occurs, unsightly damage and tree mortality may be avoided.
-The photo of the myporum hedge is a group of these shrubs which had severe leaf galling.
+If infestations are detected early and treatment timing can be implemented before advanced damage occurs, plant mortality may be avoided.
+The photo of the myoporum hedge show a group of shrubs which had severe leaf galling.
 Left untreated, the hedge would soon look like other trees in adjacent neighborhoods.
 Both of these pictures were taken from the same geographic area.

 • First found in southern CA in 2005, Hawaii and the Bay area in 2008